Vyral/ryan-ahearn/_posts/2019-08-08-let-us-find-the-right-pricing-strategy-for-your-home.md

 There are a ton of different strategies for pricing your home, but there’s no one-size-fits-all solution.
 The strategy you and your agent choose should reflect your specific wants, needs, goals, and, of course, your home.&nbsp;

-**One of the most popular methods is by looking at comparable sales.** This involves looking at sales data from past listings in your area that are similar to your home to determine how you should price your property.
+**One of the most popular methods is looking at comparable sales.** This involves looking at sales data from past listings in your area that are similar to your home to determine how you should price your property.
 This is a good starting point, sure, but looking at past data can only get you so far.&nbsp;

 {% include pullquote.html %}